-Home > Talent Insights Blog > Artificial Intelligence > Zen and the Art of AI Database Management
+Home > Talent Insights Blog > Artificial Intelligence > Quality, Large Language Models, and the Future of AI in Talent Management

-Zen and the Art of AI Database Management
+Quality, Large Language Models, and the Future of AI in Talent Management

 When Robert Pirsig wrote Zen and the Art of Motorcycle Management, he was concerned with the nature of quality.
 Pirsig noted that quality involves patterns and dynamic qualities.
 Ultimately, Pirsig argues that attending to the nature of quality is a moral matter and the highest form of intellectual activity.